informalsystems/quint/doc/lang.md

 A single file *should* contain one top-level module, though there is no limit on the number of top-level modules that can be included in a file.
 Modules cannot be nested.
 To ease module lookup, the name of the top-level module *should* match the file name.
-For example, a file `Orange.tla` should contain `module Orange { ... }`.
+For example, a file `Orange.qnt` should contain `module Orange { ... }`.
 This is not a strict requirement.
 You have to follow it only, if you are using multiple modules in a file.